armstrap/armstrap.github.io/about.md

 ---
 Armstrap is a community of engineers and makers determined to help make ARM prototyping easy and fun.
 We focus on ease-of-use, helping real-world engineers bootstrap interactive objects or environments.

-[armstrap eagle][1] is an open-source electronics prototyping platform centered on the powerful STM32F4 ARM processor.
+[Armstrap Eagle][1] is an open-source electronics prototyping platform centered on the powerful STM32F4 ARM processor.
 The boards can be built by hand or purchased pre-assembled; the software can be downloaded for free.
 The hardware reference designs (CAD files) are available under an MIT license, you are free to adapt them to your needs.

 Our Goals: